kraudy/ibmi_os/README.md

 The [System/38](https://en.wikipedia.org/wiki/IBM_System/38) was released.
 It actually had some of the original ambitious ideas of ***Project Fort Knox***.

 Programs were compiled into a high-level instruction set, which was not *interpreted* but rather *translated* into a lower-level machine instruction set to be executed (big emphasis on *translated*).

-This was done through a **Machine Interface (MI)**, the high-level architecture is never directly executed, or put in other words: **the hardware and the software can be improved independently**. (**Computation abstraction**)
+The translation was done through a **Machine Interface (MI)**, the high-level architecture is never directly executed, or put in other words: **the hardware and the software can be improved independently**. (**Computation abstraction**)

 > The operating system for the System/38 was the [Control Program Facility](https://en.wikipedia.org/wiki/Control_Program_Facility).
 Before that IBM had the [System Support Program](https://en.wikipedia.org/wiki/System_Support_Program) operating system for the [System/34](https://en.wikipedia.org/wiki/IBM_System/34) and the [System/36](https://en.wikipedia.org/wiki/IBM_System/36).
 These were actually considered midrange computers, small mainframes.